jarrodyellets/proposals/.github/ISSUE_TEMPLATE/hapi-days-talk-proposal.md

 <!--
   ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️
-  You must complete this entire issue template to receive support.
-You MUST NOT remove, change, or replace the template with your own format.
-A missing or incomplete report will cause your issue to be closed without comment.
-Please respect the time and experience that went into this template.
-It is here for a reason.
+hapi days is a virtual conference discussing all things hapi.
+To be considered as a speaker for hapi days, you need to submit a link for your complete video that is hapi-related and 10 minutes in length.
+If you wish, you may also submit optional PDF slides supporting your talk.
 Thank you!
   ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️
 -->

-**Title of you talk:**
+**Title of your talk:**

-**Link to video of your talk:.**
+**Short description of your talk:**

-**Abstract:**
+**Link to video of your talk (Must be hapi-related and 10 minutes in length):**

 **Drag and drop PDF slides here: (OPTIONAL)**